-To familiarize yourself with the Kona 2 your first turns should be gradual and progressive.
-To make efficient and coordinated turns first look in the direction you want to turn and check the airspace is clear.
-Your first input for directional change should be weight-shift, followed by the smooth application of the brake until the desired bank angle is achieved.
+To familiarize yourself with the Kona your first turns should be gradual and progressive.
+To make efficient and coordinated turns with the Kona first look in the direction you want to go and check that the airspace is clear.
+Your first input for directional change should be weightshift, followed by the smooth application of the brake until the desired bank angle is achieved.
 To regulate the speed and radius of the turn, coordinate your weight shift and use the outer brake.